Ebonsignori/obsidian-auto-journal/README.md

         ```

-        The frontmatter date set via Auto Journal token can be consumed by templater in other functions, e.g. `<% moment(tp.frontmatter.date).format("dddd, MMMM DD, YYYY") %>`
+        The frontmatter date set via Auto Journal token can be consumed by Templater in other functions, e.g. `<% moment(tp.frontmatter.date).format("dddd, MMMM DD, YYYY") %>`

         </details>

--   [Reminder](https://github.com/uphy/obsidian-reminder) Can include a reminder combined with templater to be notified when a monthly check-in is due to be filled out.
+-   [Reminder](https://github.com/uphy/obsidian-reminder) Can include a reminder combined with Templater to be notified when a monthly check-in is due to be filled out.

     -   <details>
         <summary>